max8rr8/ICP/base.md

 - handle - which should be called when server acceptes message, message and function to send reply to client (both json-decoded)

 To subcribe callback function will be passed message and function that which accept json decoded msg that need to send to client as reply
-Also note about handling messages you should iterate for each endpoint until reply will be sent, if no endpoints left and reply not sended send client `{"type": "error", "msg":"Endpoint '/test' not found", "code": -1}`
+Also note about handling messages you should iterate for each endpoint until will be find endpoint with path that matches to requested, if no endpoints no endpoints found send client `{"type": "error", "msg":"Endpoint '/test' not found", "code": -1}`
 Here is an example of base server in pseudocode

 ```